layershift/enscale-docs/pages/06.deployments/06.deployment-manager/docs.10.md

 ##### Open in browser

 This is a direct link to your application.
-For example a deployment to *demo* subfolder would open http://your-environment.uk.enscaled.com/SAMPLE-ARCHIVE-DEPLOYMENT

 ##### Delete